Ulrich W. Schiefer

-Ulrich W. Schiefer (born 5 November 1958 in Stuttgart) Ulrich W. Schiefer is a graduated engineer and Master of Business Administration.
+Ulrich W. Schiefer (born 5 November 1958 in Stuttgart, Germany) is a German graduated engineer and Master of Business Administration.
 He is managing director of the AtTrack GmbH – Gesellschaft für Mobilität.
 He is an expert in setting up and managing companies, technology, innovation, product management, complete vehicle integration, composites, aerodynamics and engine development.

 Education

 After having taken his A level at the mathematic-scientific Gymnasium in the town of Winnenden in 1978, Schiefer started his studies of aerospace engineering at the University of Stuttgart.
 In 1982, he performed his seminar work at the Daimler Benz AG about design and built of an engine block made of carbon composite material.
 In 1984, he concluded his studies as “Diplom-Ingenieur” (German university degree comparable to the Master of Engineering) with his diploma thesis project in which he compared aerodynamic simulation (CFD) to experimental results from the wind tunnel.
 In 1993, he did his extra occupational doctorate (Doctor of Engineering) at the FKFS (Research Institute for Automotive and Engines) at the University of Stuttgart.
 The experimental work dealt with the aerodynamics of the vehicle wheel.
 In 2000, he finished his MBA with the double degree at the Northwestern University of Chicago and the WHU at Vallendar.
 He wrote his thesis about the topic of motorsports marketing.